aphrc-dswb/dswb-open-science-capacity-wg/CODE_OF_CONDUCT.md

 version 2.0](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html).

-The report handling process has been derived from the Eastern University Academic Charter School (EUACS) Student Restorative Justice based Code of Conduct derived from the work of Ted Wachtel at International Institute for Restorative Practices (IIRP).
+The report handling process has been derived from the Eastern University Academic Charter School (EUACS) Student Restorative Justice-based Code of Conduct derived from the work of Ted Wachtel at the International Institute for Restorative Practices (IIRP).
 Restorative Practice Principles are based on Amstutz and Mullet (2005).
 Restorative Discipline for Schools, pp. 25-26.

 Community Impact Guidelines are inspired by [Mozilla's code of conduct